 - Online: Registered voters can use the state’s absentee ballot request portal.
 Or complete a ballot application and email it to your municipal clerk’s office.

 - By mail: Download and complete a ballot application and mail it to your municipal clerk’s office.
 Election officials recommend voters allow up to two weeks to receive and return completed ballots by mail.

 - In person: Drop off a completed request form or fill one out at your municipal clerk’s office.
 You can then cast a ballot in person at your clerk’s office.

 Once you receive your ballot, it will need a witness signature before you can return it.
 Your witness should be an adult U.S. citizen and should include his or her signature and address.
 Return your ballot by mail or in person.

 - By mail: Completed ballots should be mailed to your municipal clerk’s office and must be received no later than 8 p.m. on Election Day.
 It’s recommended to mail your completed ballot at least one week before Election Day.
 Prepaid postage is provided.

 - In person: Drop off your completed ballot at your municipal clerk’s office or at your polling place on Election Day.

 Note that municipal clerks are prohibited from fixing missing or incomplete addresses on absentee ballot return envelopes.
 Clerks who find incomplete information may send the envelope back to the voter — and a new one if necessary — for the voter to correct.
 The corrected envelope and ballot must be returned to your clerk’s office by Election Day.

 Can I vote in person before Election Day?

 There is no formal early in-person voting, but you can cast an absentee ballot in person at your municipal clerk’s office.
-Days and hours vary between jurisdictions, but early voting could begin as soon as Oct.
-25 for the general.
+Days and hours vary between jurisdictions.
 Check with your municipal clerk’s office to determine when and where to cast your ballot.